• Pray for the Church to both proclaim the Gospel and seek justice for the oppressed.

 • Pray for a righteous government that seeks the good of its impoverished people.

-• Pray for unity in purpose among the various Christian denominations.
+• Pray for Gospel-centered unity among the various Christian denominations.

 Volcanic eruptions, earthquakes, hurricanes, civil wars, and oppressive dictatorships all play a part in the story of Nicaragua.
 This nation of only 5.6 million people is physically the largest of the Central American republics and is comprised of a very mountainous terrain between its Pacific and Caribbean coasts.
 As the people of Nicaragua face physical hardships, they embrace a wide variety of passions, including baseball, poetry, and reggae music.